Reading time: 6 min.

 Almost all hair restoration surgery patients experience some hair transplant side effects, whether it’s soreness and scabbing after a hair transplant, or complications like infection.
 Serious complications are rare, as hair transplants are generally very safe.

-But studies have found that hair transplant swelling is one of the most common side effects of the procedure, with approximately 50% of patients experiencing post-transplant swelling [1-2].
+However, some studies have found that swelling after a hair transplant is one of the most common side effects of the surgical procedure, with approximately 50% of patients experiencing post-transplant swelling [1-2].

 Swelling (also known as oedema) can be unsightly, especially if you want to get back to work quickly after your hair transplant.
-But there are ways to prevent and reduce hair transplant swelling.
+However, there are ways to prevent and reduce swelling.
 In this article, you’ll learn:

-• what causes swelling and inflammation after FUT or FUE surgery
+• What causes swelling and inflammation after FUT or FUE hair transplant surgery

-• how to prevent or reduce hair transplant swelling.
+• How to prevent or minimize swelling after a hair transplant procedure

-Symptoms of swelling after a hair transplant usually start 2 or 3 days after your procedure and last around 3 to 4 days.
+Swelling after hair transplant surgery usually starts 2 or 3 days after your procedure and lasts around 3 to 4 days.

 Most of the swelling occurs around your forehead and eyelids.
 For some patients, swelling is mild, and won’t interfere with your daily routine.
 For others, the effects are much more severe.
 One research study categorised swelling severity into 5 grades [1]: